wendyverdonk93/docs/content/faq/general/which-currencies-are-supported-by-multisafepay.md

 For example, the currency dollar (USD) is paid out in dollar (USD) and received on your business bank account in the dollars (USD) as well.

-For any inquiries on currencies and the full functionality of your MultiSafepay Control, our Support team is happy to asisst you via <support@multisafepay.com>
+For any inquiries on currencies and the full functionality of your MultiSafepay Control, our Support team is happy to assist you via <support@multisafepay.com>